What is a PhD?

 Tuition fees for at least three years are incurred when undertaking a PhD, some disciplines require payment of bench fees (to cover lab consumables) and you will need to cover housing and living costs.

 More than just a PhD

 Our holistic approach to researcher professional development, through the PGCert in Researcher Professional Development, means that you leave Strathclyde with your PhD and an additional qualification that demonstrates the breadth of your skills.

-Visit the Doctoral School web pages for more information about life as doctoral researcher at Strathclyde.
+Visit the Strathclyde Doctoral School web pages for more information about life as a doctoral researcher at Strathclyde.